-Bentham's tool in support of the governance of Industrial Revolution societies was an updating of governance techniques in pre-industrial societies.
-The densely-knit connections and tight boundaries of pre-industrial "door-to-door" societies fostered direct visual observation as a means of social control (Ostrom 1990; Wellman 1999, 2001).
-As Industrial Revolution societies developed in the early nineteenth century societies, urbanites knew only a few of their fellow residents.
-Societal scale had increased beyond the ability for little groups of neighbors to eye each other.
+Bentham's ideas represented an updating of governance techniques in preindustrial societies for Industrial Revolution societies.
+The densely-knit connections and tight boundaries of pre-industrial "door-to-door" communities fostered direct visual observation as a means of social control (Ostrom 1990; Wellman 1999, 2001).
+With the Industrial Revolution, societal scale increased beyond the ability for little groups of neighbors to eye one another.
 There was a perceived need for industrialized social control.
 Hence, panopticons employed hierarchies of organizational employees to observe public spaces in prisons, factories, etc. (see also Foucault 1977).
 Indeed, "Panopticism was a technological invention in the order of power, comparable with the steam engine" (Foucault 1980a; Foucault 1980b: 71).

-In post-Industrial society, neo-panopticons take advantage of new communication techniques.
-When people move in public or semi-public (e.g. commercial) locations they are liable to become unwilling and sometimes unknowing subjects of surveillance.
-Just the knowledge that there may be surveillance is sufficient to induce obedience to authority (Foucault 1977).

-Surveillance techniques have become technologically embedded.
-Where people once had watched people with their naked eyes, computer-aided machines now do remote sensing of behavior.
+In post-Industrial societies, new communication techniques are exploited by neopanopticons.
+In public or semi-public (e.g. commercial) locations individuals are liable to become unwilling and sometimes unknowing subjects of surveillance, and the knowledge that they may be under surveillance is sufficient to induce obedience to authority (Foucault 1977).
+And now surveillance techniques are increasingly embedded in technology.
+Where people once watched people with their naked eyes, computer-aided machines now do remote sensing of behavior.
 Automatic messages inform callers to organizational "call centers" that their conversations are being monitored to "improve customer service".
-Video cameras can be almost invisibly small, communication networks can direct surveillance images to monitors (both people and screens) located elsewhere, and information technology can use facial recognition software to identify likely suspects.
+Video cameras can be almost invisibly small, communication networks, directing surveillance images to monitors (both people and screens) located elsewhere, and information technology can use facial recognition software to identify likely suspects.
 Those subject to neo-panopticons do not have direct visual and aural contact with those who are observing them.
-They are subjects being monitored in two senses of the word:

-- Subjects of observation on video monitors that display and preview the acquiring of their image.
-In that sense they are subjects of the camera (as in the "subject matter" of a photograph). - Subjects under the potential control of the people in positions of authority who are organizational monitors of their behavior.
-In that sense they are like the subjects of a king, a dictator, or an authority figure or organization.
+They are subjects being monitored in two senses of the word.
+First, they are subjects of observation on video monitors displaying and previewing the acquisition of their image.
+In this sense, they are subjects of the camera (as in the "subject matter" of a photograph).
+Second, subjects are under the potential control of people in positions of authority who are organizational monitors of their behavior.
+They are like the subjects of a king, a dictator, authority figure, or organizational institution.
+And the situation created by technology mediated surveillance creates an imbalance in terms of who can undertake these forms of surveillance.

 There is a "digital divide" in the unequal access to these technologies by the general public.
-The proliferation of environmental intelligence in the form of cameras and microphones observing public spaces challenges the historic ability of being able to identify and watch the watchers.
+The proliferation of environmental intelligence, in the form of cameras and microphones observing public spaces, challenges the traditional ability of an individual being able to identify and watch the watchers.
 The collection of data in public places, with the camera as the dominant form of data input device, is coupled with the integration of surveillance with statistical monitoring and security applications.
 The passive gathering of intelligence represents a challenge to privacy in public places that has been largely accepted (Mann 2000; Webster and Hood 2000).